 Learn more about what they do and when they're needed.

-Learn What a Subject Matter Expert Is
+What Is a Subject Matter Expert?

+Individuals designated as subject matter experts are typically sought out by others interested in leveraging their unique expertise to solve specific problems or help meet challenges.
 Subject matter experts in some fields often serve as expert witnesses in lawsuits and other legal actions.

 - Information technology professionals will call upon various subject matter experts for insights into integrating new software applications or, fixing bugs or anomalies discovered during testing.

 - Architects and engineers will call upon experts when considering new building technologies or design approaches.

 - Project teams engage subject matter experts when their more generalized knowledge of a topic is insufficient for the problem in front of them.

 - In the legal industry, expert witnesses are typically highly specialized subject matter experts called upon to testify in court cases, especially liability lawsuits.